 If your punching bag is too heavy, your chances of serious injury may be higher than usual.
 It can have a major impact on some of the smallest bones in the body.

-As a newbie to boxing or boxing fitness, a punching bag that’s too heavy might not be a good option for you.
+As a newbie to boxing or boxing workouts for loosing weight, a punching bag that’s too heavy might not be a good option for you.
 Because, you may experience severe pain or severe injury.

 Professional boxers typically use heavier punching bags for strength training and conditioning.
 But still, the ideal weight of the bag will depend on the boxer’s fitness level and the type of workout they’re intend to do.